sgjava/opencv-chip/README.md

 |     36 |         30 |       13.7 |

-To run example your self use (this is 5 FPS example):
+To run example yourself use (this is 5 FPS example):
 * `cd /media/usb0/opencv-chip/python/codeferm`
 * `python CameraFpsCv.py -1 200 640 480 5`